niess/mulder/docs/source/interface.rst

    :python:`False`, such reports will be disabled, unless individual function calls explicitly set their *notify* argument to :python:`True`.

-.. data:: mulder.config.PREFIX
+.. data:: PREFIX
    :type: ~pathlib.Path

    The package installation prefix.

-.. data:: mulder.config.VERSION
+.. data:: VERSION
    :type: str

    The package version.